Complexity of Leading Digit Sequences: Introduction

 In Section \ref{sec:asymp} we determine the asymptotic behavior of the ``slope'' $\cab$ in \eqref{eq:pab-form} as $b\to\infty$ while $a$ is fixed.
 In particular, we show that if $a$ is an integer $\ge 2$, then the slope $\cab$ satisfies

 as $b\to \infty$ through squarefree values.

 In Section \ref{sec:values} we consider the question which complexity functions $p(n)$ can be realized as the complexity function $\pab(n)$ of a leading digit sequence $\Sab$ of the above type.
-By \eqref{eq:pab-form} such a complexity function is necessarily linear.
-However, not all linear functions $cn+d$ arise in this manner, and the question of which pairs $(c,d)$ of coefficients correspond to leading digit complexity functions leads to some interesting number-theoretic problems.
+By \eqref{eq:pab-form} such a complexity function is necessarily affine.
+However, not all affine functions $cn+d$ arise in this manner, and the question of which pairs $(c,d)$ of coefficients correspond to leading digit complexity functions leads to some interesting number-theoretic problems.

-In Section \ref{sec:cyclomatic} we consider another complexity measure, the ``cyclomatic'' complexity, which has been originally developed as a measure for the complexity of a graph, and was adapted to the context of leading digit sequences by Iyengar et al. \cite{iyengar1983} and Kak \cite{kak1983}.
+In Section \ref{sec:cyclomatic} we consider another complexity measure, the ``cyclomatic'' complexity, which has been originally developed as a measure for the complexity of a graph and was adapted to the context of leading digit sequences by Iyengar et al. \cite{iyengar1983} and Kak \cite{kak1983}.
 We will determine the cyclomatic complexity for sequences of the form $\Sab$.

-In the final section, Section \ref{sec:concluding}, we discuss some related work, and present some open problems.
+In the final section, Section \ref{sec:concluding}, we discuss some related work and present some open problems.